ARTISTS

-• The singular practice of the artists who we work with, are distinguished through their unique and radical creative path, and can be summarized under the concept of “Mark Making”.
-Each artist has strongly developed their own artistic process and vision, and for us is therefore a pioneer in their field – through the materiality of their works, the concept of the visual language.
-Their gestures of inscribing meaning, the deep and intrinsic human desire of creatively appropriating the surrounding lifeworld by leaving a record of ‘being-there’ in an otherwise fleeting time-space.
-Their individual mark on these grounds become a trace, a signifier, a vestige on the canvas of a shared existence.
+• The singular practices of the artists we work with are distinguished by their unique and radical creative trajectories, unified under the concept of “Mark Making.”
+Each artist has deeply developed their own artistic process and vision, positioning them as pioneers within their fields.
+Through the materiality of their works and the conceptual nuance of their visual languages, they inscribe meaning into the world – responding to the profound human desire to creatively appropriate the surrounding lifeworld by leaving a record of being there within an otherwise fleeting time-space.
+Their individual marks become traces, signifiers, and vestiges upon the shared canvas of our existence.

-We are captivated by intriguing narratives rooted in artistic backgrounds and the presence of a compelling story to convey.
-Rather than fixating on a singular materiality, we acknowledge the potency of diverse techniques and the enriching dialogue they foster.
-The artists with whom we collaborate with have unique origin stories to how they came to create art, and service a wide range of interest and audiences.
-Through these unparalleled backgrounds, a wide range of art institutions and galleries can be interested to display the wide array of work, that ranges from 2-dimensional art to performance, sculptural, and interactive projects as well.
+We are captivated by compelling narratives rooted in rich artistic backgrounds – by artists who carry within them a story that demands to be told.
+Rather than focusing on a single material or medium, we embrace the potency of diverse techniques and the vibrant dialogues they foster.
+The artists with whom we collaborate each hold unique origin stories that illuminate how they came to create art, resonating with a wide range of audiences and collectors.
+This breadth of background and practice opens opportunities across art institutions and galleries worldwide, as their works span two-dimensional pieces, sculpture, performance, and interactive projects.

 Simon Berger